vishalrao8/MyClinic/README.md

 #### Why this app?

-It has been developed to spread awareness and importance of stem cell and there use in curing and treamtment, it acts as a bridge between stem cell banks and potential donars.
+It has been developed to spread awareness and importance of stem cell and there use in curing and treatment, it acts as a bridge between stem cell banks and potential donars.

 #### Does it solve any problem?